WHY FITNESS MOTIVATION FADES: HOW TRACKING YOUR TRAINING KEEPS YOU SHOWING UP (AND ACTUALLY SEE PROGRESS)

 Your memory isn’t as reliable as a training log.

-Regardless if you’re following a specific training program, or if you’re using workouts from the internet, logging your workouts, weights, times, and other metrics allows you to directly observe if–and how well–you are improving.
+Regardless if you’re following a specific training program logging your workouts, your weights, reps, and workout scores allows you to directly observe how well you are improving.

 When you log results- even roughly - three things happen: